NLnetLabs/routinator/source/initialisation.rst

    again with the --accept-arin-rpa option.

-Running the :subcmd:`init` subcommand with the :option:`--accept-arin-rpa` option added will create the repository and TAL directory under the default location :file:`$HOME/.rpki-cache` and copy the five Trust Anchor Locator files into it:
+Running the :subcmd:`init` subcommand with the :option:`--accept-arin-rpa` option added will create the repository and TAL directory and copy the five Trust Anchor Locator files into it:

 .. code-block:: bash

    routinator init --rir-tals --accept-arin-rpa

-You can change the location of the repository and TAL directory using the :option:`--repository-dir` and :option:`--tal-dir` options during initialisation.
-If you are using a :ref:`configuration file
-<doc_routinator_configuration>` to change the default location, make sure to
-refer to it during initialisation using the :option:`--config` option, e.g.:
+If you are using a :ref:`configuration file <doc_routinator_configuration>` to change the default location, make sure to refer to it during initialisation using the :option:`--config` option, e.g.:

 .. code-block:: bash